gradido/gradido/deployment/bare_metal/setup.md

 ### Test authentication via SSH

+If you logout from the server you can test authentication:

 ```bash
 $ ssh -i /path/to/privKey gradido@gddhost.tld
 # This should log you in and allow you to use sudo commands, which will require the user's password